-Certificate File to Select Key file The file created in "Generating a certificate signing request (CSR)" on the previous page.

-Certificate File to Select Server certificate The CA certificate file you received from the certifying authority.
+Certificate File to Select Key file The file created in "Generating a certificate signing request (CSR)" on page 233.
+Server certificate The CA certificate file you received from the certifying authority.
 CA certificate The generic CA certificate file.

 4. Click the Upload Certificate button.